ceford/cefjdemos-data-jdm-help-en/articles/modules-admin/admin-modules-post-installation-messages.md

 ## Description

-This module shows a post installation messages icon in the title bar.
+The *Post Installation Messages* module type shows an icon with the number of active post installation message in the Title bar.
+Messages can be hidden or archived.
+If there are no active messages the module is not displayed.

 ### Common Elements